 Electric Vehicle Charging

-A project is in hand to install charging points for electric cars.
-Unfortunately, due to technical limitations, these will not be operational until late 2022, when the new warehouse extension is completed.
+A project is in hand to install charging points for electric cars, when the new warehouse extension is completed.

-Our aspiration is to attain the requirements of this standard by the end of 2021, at which point we will consider joining this, or some other appropriate ESG accredited scheme.
+Our aspiration is to attain the requirements of this standard, at which point we will consider joining this, or some other appropriate ESG accredited scheme.
 We anticipate the environmental developments we currently have in hand will enable us to qualify for inclusion.